Gargtanisha11/first_backend/Readme.md

                                3. forget to write return in genrating the acess Token or refresh Token
                                4. password is not hashed in user model in registering time because i do typo error i write password instead of "password"
                                5. logged in user even after wrong password because i don't use await when i call that function because bcrypt.compare function is asynchronous
-                           - write the controller t handle end point when acess toke is expired
+                           - write the controller to handle end point when access token is expired
+                           - write  the controller to changepassword ,getCurrentUser,updateAccountDetails,updateUserAvatar

 step 7 :